 Singapore's factory production inches up 0.7% in February

-SINGAPORE: Production in Singapore's factories inched up 0.7 per cent in February 2019 from a year prior - an improvement from a 3.1 per cent decline in January - according to data released by the Economic Development Board (EDB) on Tuesday (Mar 26).
+SINGAPORE: Production in Singapore's factories inched up 0.7 per cent in February 2019 from a year prior, according to data released by the Economic Development Board (EDB) on Tuesday (Mar 26).

 Excluding biomedical manufacturing, output fell by 1.6 per cent in February.
 The cluster saw a 13.3 per cent increase, notably with the pharmaceuticals segment expanding 17.9 per cent.